dadikovi/markdown-webserver/README.md

 ## Other information

 - The server use cache for the files, the cache timeout is 5 minutes.
+- Static files (like images) can be served only if they are in `<path-to-root-directory>/.resources` directory.

 Feel free to use this code for any purpose, pull requests are also welcomed.